Skip to main content

 Abdulmalik

-Okay you've moved your infrastructure provisioning from visiting the console page and now adopted IaC ( Infrastructure as Code) for provisioning your infrastructure using terraform.
+Okay, you've moved your infrastructure provisioning from visiting the console page and now adopted IaC ( Infrastructure as Code) for provisioning your infrastructure using Terraform.

-the next approach i believe you want to use is setting an empty variable and passing the values via cli just like this.
+the next approach I believe you want to use is setting an empty variable and passing the values via CLI just like this.

 variables.tf